How to Mix a Hip-Hop Song

 5. Reverb and delay for depth, kept subtle so the vocal stays dry and in your face.

-Our dedicated guide on how to mix vocals covers each of these steps in detail, and the EQ and compression fundamentals article explains the core moves.
+Our dedicated guide on how to mix vocals covers each of these steps in detail, the EQ and compression fundamentals article explains the core moves, and if you’re working specifically with rap, our walkthrough on how to mix rap vocals goes even further.

 Step 3: Handle adlibs and backing vocals